tanu-rana/slash-prompt/README.md

 #### Using Slash Commands
 1. Navigate to any supported LLM chat (ChatGPT, Claude, Gemini, etc.)
-2. Type `/` in the chat input
+2. Type `//` in the chat input (double-slash)
-3. Autocomplete dropdown appears with your prompts
+3. Autocomplete dropdown appears with your prompts (above the input, not below)
 4. Use arrow keys or mouse to select
 5. Press Enter/Tab to insert